JonathanWThom/quack/README.md

     * Make N (10?) the default?

-P 6.
+X 6.
 I can view the day/time I wrote a message.

-   * Needs formatting.

 7. I can delete a message.